Investment Tracker Update

-How did I pull this off?
+How did I achieve this?

 Setting up time-driven triggers

-Play the video to learn more!
+Watch the video to learn more!

 If you wish to learn more about import functions, a good place to start is using the documents provided by google.
 Here are the functions used in this spreadsheet: